FREDERICKSBURG CITY COUNCIL RACE-CANDIDATES Q&A

 Kathy Sanford: The City Council is limited by the City Charter and interpretations on leadership by the Texas Municipal League.
 Should I be elected and learn that Council is exceeding its authority, in particular as related to City Staff, or not living up to its mandate, that would be a time to consider this question.

 Bobby Watson: I believe the most important improvement we can make is communication between city council and city management as well as communication between the city and the citizens of Fredericksburg.
-We have made improvements over the last couple of years but we need to do continually improve how we communication with each other.
+We have made improvements over the last couple of years but we need to do continually improve how we communicate with each other.

 7. Have you read Fredericksburg’s “Comprehensive Plan” and “A Path to the Future”?
 What changes would you make?